donbright/j92/README.md

 That is beyond the scope of this project.

+# Why are there no unit tests of generic library functions

+Its a bit hard and also you know, some number types won't have working concept of 'equals' like others do.
+So that is left up to the specific PseudoField being used.

 # Design Philosophy

 This only does the ninety-two Johnson Solids, no more and no less.